mahammadvaliyev/SA_AHM_shale_gas/README.md

 # SA_AHM_shale_gas
-Sensitivity study and Assisted History Matching in a shale gas reservoir.
+Sensitivity study and Assisted History Matching in a shale gas reservoir using CMG.